Liza Brown is a writer and a lover of all

 Chances are good that you want to combine multiple video clips into a new continuous movie.
 After combination, you may play them without any stop in Windows Media Player, apply wholesale changes to them, and more.
 To combine several files seamlessly without any sync problem, you need ask a professional video editing tool for help.
 Here, Filmora9 is directly recommended to you.

-This feature-rich editing software comes a perfect video combiner no matter you want to combine several video clips together, or combine video and audio to make a new video.
+This feature-rich editing software comes a perfect video combiner no matter you want to combine several video clips together, or combine video and audio to make a new video, or combine and mix videos in HD and SD videos.
 With comprehensive drag-and-drop feature and accurate Timeline based video editing, merging files into one can't be easier with this ingenious tool.
 Below shows how to do it.
 Just download it to have a try!

 Note: If you want to combine subtitles (like .srt, .ass, .ssa) with video clips to create a new file, please refer to this tutorial: How to Add Subtitles to Videos.